Equine nutrition: Grains

-Whole or crushed grains are the most common form of concentrated feed, sometimes referred to generically as "oats" or "corn" even if those grains are not present, also sometimes called straights in the UK.
+Whole or crushed grains are a common form of concentrated feed for horses.

 Oats are the most popular grain for horses.
 Oats have a lower digestible energy value and higher fiber content than most other grains.
 They form a loose mass in the stomach that is well suited to the equine digestive system.
 They are also more palatable and digestible than other grains.

 Corn (USA), or maize (British English), is the second most palatable grain.
 It provides twice as much digestible energy as an equal volume of oats and is low in fiber.
 Because of these characteristics, it is easy to over-feed, causing obesity, so horses are seldom fed corn all by itself.
 Nutritionists caution that moldy corn is poisonous if fed to horses.

 Barley is also fed to horses, but needs to be processed to crack the seed hull and allow easier digestibility.
 It is frequently fed in combination with oats and corn, a mix informally referred to by the acronym "COB" (for Corn, Oats and Barley).

 Wheat is generally not used as a concentrate.
 However, wheat bran is sometimes added to the diet of a horse for supplemental nutrition, usually moistened and in the form of a bran mash.
 Wheat bran is high in phosphorus, so must be fed carefully so that it does not cause an imbalance in the Ca:P ratio of a ration.
 Once touted for a laxative effect, this use of bran is now considered unnecessary, as horses, unlike humans, obtain sufficient fiber in their diets from other sources.